gvwilson/thirdbit/fiction/iffy/index.md

 "Oh now, wouldn't that be nice?"
 Aunt Naggie sighed wistfully.
-"No more sittin' up in th' middle of th' night wonderin' if the ship's gonna get a notion to head for Argentina or somethin'."
+"No more sittin' up in th' middle of th' night wonderin' if the ship's gonna get a notion to head for Patagonia."

 "But then when would you knit?"
 Iffy asked, nudging her foster mother with her elbow.